jonvtruong/PyLight/README.md

 # PyLight
-Controls TP-Link smart bulbs and switches based on sunrise/sunset times.
+Controls TP-Link smart bulbs(LB-1xx) and switches(HS-1xx) based on sunrise/sunset times.
 Utilizes the pyHS100 library by GadgetReactor.

 For more details: https://github.com/GadgetReactor/pyHS100